Fire in Turkish dormitory kills 12, including 11 teenage girls: officials

 The dormitory housed impoverished girls whose families coming from nearby villages where there are no schools, Elif Dogan Turkmen, an opposition parliamentarian, told CNN Turk.

-Television footage showed a blaze rising from the rooftop of a multi-story building and teams of firefighters working to put it out.
+Television footage showed a blaze rising from the rooftop of a multi-storey building and teams of firefighters working to put it out.

-(Reporting by Ece Toksabay; Editing by David Dolan)
+Reporting by Ece Toksabay; Editing by David Dolan